buk7456/Arduino-LoRa-RC-transmitter-and-reciever/mixer.md

 2. Ch8 =  100%Ail{ 25%Diff} + -50%SwC{-50offset}
 ```
 If desired, the flaperon deployment can be slowed with the 'Slow' function in Inputs screen, specifying
 SwC as the source.
-When this is done, it is neccessary to manually edit the mix to use SwC* instead.
+When this is done, it is necessary to manually edit the mix to use SwC* instead.

 #### Crow braking
 Left ail servo in Ch1, Right Ail servo in Ch8, left flap servo in Ch5, right flap servo in Ch6.